-- variables A list of variables, each having a finite upper and lower bound. - num (int) The number of grid points to generate for each variable (default=10). - kwds All additional keywords are passed to the scipy.spatial.Delaunay constructor.
+- variables A list of variables, each having a finite upper and lower bound. - num (int) The number of grid points to generate for each variable (default=10).

-A scipy.spatial.Delaunay object.

-'''

-pyomo.core.kernel.piecewise_library.util.generate_gray_code(nbits)

-'''

-Generates a Gray code of nbits as list of lists

-'''

-pyomo.core.kernel.piecewise_library.util.is_constant(vals)

-'''

-Checks if a list of points is constant

-'''

-pyomo.core.kernel.piecewise_library.util.is_nondecreasing(vals)

-'''

-Checks if a list of points is nondecreasing

-pyomo.core.kernel.piecewise_library.util.is_nonincreasing(vals)

-Checks if a list of points is nonincreasing

-pyomo.core.kernel.piecewise_library.util.log2floor(n)

-Computes the exact value of floor(log2(n)) without using floating point calculations.
+kwds - All additional keywords are passed to the scipy.spatial.Delaunay constructor.
+Returns A scipy.spatial.Delaunay object. pyomo.core.kernel.piecewise_library.util.generate_gray_code(nbits) Generates a Gray code of nbits as list of lists pyomo.core.kernel.piecewise_library.util.is_constant(vals) Checks if a list of points is constant pyomo.core.kernel.piecewise_library.util.is_nondecreasing(vals) Checks if a list of points is nondecreasing pyomo.core.kernel.piecewise_library.util.is_nonincreasing(vals) Checks if a list of points is nonincreasing pyomo.core.kernel.piecewise_library.util.is_positive_power_of_two(x) Checks if a number is a nonzero and positive power of 2 pyomo.core.kernel.piecewise_library.util.log2floor(n) Computes the exact value of floor(log2(n)) without using floating point calculations.
 Input argument must be a positive integer.